CQCL/pytket-docs/manual/manual_circuit.rst

     circ.add_pauliexpbox(PauliExpBox([Pauli.X, Pauli.Y, Pauli.Y, Pauli.Y], 0.2), [0, 1, 2, 3])
     circ.add_pauliexpbox(PauliExpBox([Pauli.Y, Pauli.X, Pauli.Y, Pauli.Y], -0.2), [0, 1, 2, 3])

-In addition to the box types mentioned above ``pytket`` also supports a :py:class:`ToffoliBox` structure.
+In addition to the box types mentioned above ``pytket`` also supports a :py:class:`ToffoliBox` operation.
 This box type can be used to prepare an arbitrary permutation of the computational basis states.

 In order to construct a :py:class:`ToffoliBox` the user must supply the desired permutation as a dictionary specifying the action of the box on different input basis states, where a key:value pair implies that the basis state key should be mapped to the basis state value.